After Chemotherapy for Breast Cancer

 • Other relaxation techniques

 You’ll see your doctor every 4 to 6 months for the next 5 years for follow-up appointments.
-If you have any questions or concerns, you can call your doctor’s office at any time.
+If you have any questions or concerns, call your doctor’s office at any time.

-At each visit, your healthcare team will ask you if you’ve noticed any changes in your health.
-You’ll also have a physical exam, blood work (which may include a test for tumor markers depending on your stage of cancer), and imaging tests, if needed.
+At each visit, your care team will ask you if you’ve noticed any changes in your health.
+You’ll also have:

-It’s important to also follow-up with your primary care provider for your routine healthcare as well.
+It’s important to follow-up with your primary care provider for your routine care as well.
 This includes blood pressure checks, cholesterol tests, and other standard lab or blood work.
-It’s important that your doctors at Memorial Sloan Kettering (MSK) have all your health information, including your primary care provider’s contact information.
+Make sure your MSK doctors have all your health information.
+This includes your primary care provider’s name and contact information.

-Two to 5 years after you finish treatment, your care will be transferred to a survivorship nurse practitioner (SNP).
+About 2 to 5 years after you finish treatment, your care will be changed over to a survivorship nurse practitioner (SNP).
 An SNP is a member of the MSK breast cancer team who works closely with your doctor.

-As your breast cancer-related needs decrease, your follow-up care may be transferred from MSK to your primary care provider.
-This usually happens about 10 years after treatment, but depends on the type of breast cancer you have and the treatment you received.
+As you need less breast cancer–related care, your follow-up care may move from MSK to your primary care provider.
+This often happens about 10 years after you finish treatment but may happen sooner or later.
+It depends on the type of breast cancer you had and the treatment you had.

 Last Updated